SHIVA2K20/AXI4-protocol-implementation/README.md

-Implementation of AXI4 protocol invloving a read and write operation at a paticular address.
+Implementation of AXI4 protocol invloving a read and write operation at a particular address.